 Our activities include submitting responses to government consultations, sharing experiences and expertise through practitioner group meetings, disseminating information and knowledge via our Briefings journal, email updates, conferences and seminars.

-You can view the DLA's response here (please note that nil responses have not been included)
+You can read the DLA's response here (please note that nil responses have not been included)